-You’ll find that most of these sun-loving plants are flowers, because plants that put out blooms need the extra energy from sunlight to make that happen.
-In very warm areas, many of these plants will grow as perennials because they don’t freeze over the winter.
+You’ll find that most of these sun-loving plants are flowers because plants that put out blooms need the extra energy from sunlight to make that happen.

 1 – Petunias